A W A R D S

 Kuhmerker Career Award

 The Kuhmerker Career Award recognizes individuals who have made outstanding contributions to the organization and to the field.
-Deadline to submit the nomination is 30 June: w.veugelers@uvh.nl.
+Deadline to submit the nomination is 30 June.
+Please send nominations to Wiel Veugelers, the chair of the committee: w.veugelers@uvh.nl.

 + Call for Nominations: AME Kuhmerker Career Award